abhiSahuCodes/WebDev-Practice/CSS/readme.md

-# It contains css selector practice
+# It contains css practice

-## It includes different id and classes and then taking them and selecting them in css and giving them properties
+## The CSS_Selectors folder includes files that explores different id and classes and then taking them and selecting them in css and giving them properties